0vergrown/Handbook/src/content/docs/datapack/19-commands/resource.md

 | `change <targets> <power> <value>` | Adds `<value>` to the current value (negative to subtract). |
 | `has <targets> <power>` | Prints which targets hold that resource, returns the count. |

-`<power>` tab-completes to the loaded resource and cooldown powers.
+`<power>` tab-completes to the resource and cooldown powers the **targets actually hold**, falling back to every loaded one when the targets cannot be resolved yet.

 ## Examples